schollz/workshops/README.md

 Now refresh maiden.
 There is a new code repository in `code/ambulation`.
 We will edit two files: `droning.lua` and `lib/Engine_Droning.sc`.
 Start with `lib/Engine_Droning.sc`.
 Try adding your own engine to it and then run `droning.lua`.
 Open `droning.lua` to understand better how it works.

+### Bonus

+As a little bonus, you can use your drone and [control it with your hands](https://vimeo.com/567293081)!
+To get started with this, first [download the latest release of airsynth](https://github.com/schollz/airsynth/releases/latest).
+Then unzip that file and run it - it should open a browser that can detect your hands with your camera.
+Then open an run [bonus.scd](https://github.com/schollz/ambulation/blob/main/droning/bonus.scd).
+Use your new SuperCollider knowledge to change it to your own drone!

 ## Workshop 2: ample samples